Saturday, September 2, 2023

 "But if the Mass is a sacrifice, then those offering it clearly are priests.
 And if the Church from its earliest days has understood the Mass to be sacrificial, then likewise it has understood presbyters and bishops to be exercising priesthood."

 Is it not lovely how these people do not have to prove their doctrine from Scripture because if it comes from the Roman Catholic hierarchy, it cannot be argued?
-It can be said that this author is just whistling past the graveyard because he does not try to offer even a shred of evidence from the New Testament that there was an ordained ministerial priesthood.
-Further, church "fathers" were capable of superstition and re-imagining what Scripture actually said.
+This apologist does not try to offer even a shred of evidence from the New Testament that there was an ordained ministerial priesthood instituted by Christ for a reason that is obvious to anyone who has actually read it: there is not one to be found there.
+Finally, there lies an inherent weakness in using church "fathers" as a source to verify the truthfulness of doctrine: they were capable of superstition and re-imagining what the biblical text actually said.
 At most, patristic statements amount to evidence that men believed certain ideas to be apostolic teaching, not that they actually are.

 1 comment: